Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

     labels: tp.Numpy.Placeholder((BATCH_SIZE,), dtype=flow.int32),
 ) -> tp.Numpy:
 ```
-`train_job`function which decorated by `@flow.global_function`is called "job function".Only be decorated by `@flow.global_function` can be identified by OneFlow.
-Use type to specified job type:type="train" means training job and type="predict" means evaluations or prediction job.
+`Train_job`function which decorated by `@flow.global_function`is called "job function".
+Only been decorated by `@flow.global_function` can be identified by OneFlow.
+Use "type" to specified job type: type="train" means training job and type="predict" means evaluation or prediction job.

-In OneFlow, a neural network training or prediction tasks need two pieces of information:
+In OneFlow, a neural network training or prediction task need two pieces of information:

 * One part is structure related parameters of the neural network itself.
-These is define in the job function which mentioned above.
+These is defined in the job function which mentioned above.

 * Another part is using what kind of configuration to train the network.
 For example, `learning rate` and method of update model optimization.
 The configuration of `get_train_config()` in `@flow.global_function(get_train_config())` like below:

 `lr_scheduler = flow.optimizer.PiecewiseConstantScheduler([], [0.1])`
   `flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)`

-This part of code contains all the elements of training a neural network besides the job function and its configuration which mentioned above.
+This part of script contains all the elements of training a neural network besides the job function and its configuration which mentioned above.

-- `check_point.init()`: Initializes the network model parameters;
+- `check_point.init()`: Initialize the network model parameters;

 - `load_data(BATCH_SIZE)`: Prepare and load training data;

-- `train_job(images, labels).get().mean()`: Returns the loss value of each training;
+- `train_job(images, labels).get().mean()`: Return the loss value of each training;

 - `if i % 20 == 0: print(loss)`: Print a loss value for each 20 times of training;